tytysam/seir_spacebattle_app/space-battle.md

 <summary>Click the carrot on the left to expand the cheat codes section</summary>
 <hr>

-- Make the USS_Nova object.
+- Make the USS_Margaret object.
 - Make a single alien ship object.
 - Simulate a battle between your ship and a single alien ship first.
-- Make a method for the USS Nova that will attack a given target.
+- Make a method for the USS Margaret that will attack a given target.
 The target can be an input to the method.
 - Run the method and pass it the alien ship.
-- Make it so the method reduces the target's hull by the firepower of the USS Schwarz.
+- Make it so the method reduces the target's hull by the firepower of the USS Margaret.

 <hr>

 - Make a game object
-- Make a method in the game object that will run a 'check win' for the health of the alien(s) and/or the USS Nova.
+- Make a method in the game object that will run a 'check win' for the health of the alien(s) and/or the USS Margaret.
 If the hull is 0 or less, display a message that the ship went kabloo-ey.
 - Make it so the alien will only be hit if a Math.random call is below the accuracy threshold.
 - Make a method for the alien ship to attack a target.
 - Add a status console log for the end of the round.